Creed-Petitt/blaze/examples/01-hello-world/README.md

-# Hello World - BlazeBlus Example
+# Hello World

-The absolute minimum code needed to create a web server with BlazeBlus.
+The absolute minimum code needed to create a web server.

 ## Features